uloco/bluloco.nvim/README.md

 ### Auto switching light & dark themes
  -->

+## Terminal Colors

+I've added a bunch of terminal themes for your terminal emulators.
+I've used the great [iTerm-Color-Schemes](https://github.com/mbadolato/iTerm2-Color-Schemes) repository for this, thanks @mbadolato!

+They are located at `terminal-themes/`.
+Please follow your terminals installation guide in how to apply them.

 ## Contributing

 I'd be more than happy for any bugs you find and add an [issue](https://github.com/uloco/bluloco.nvim/issues).